-- E. No junked motor vehicle or part thereof or no unregistered motor vehicle shall be permitted outside an enclosed service station, except that not more than six (6) motor vehicles may be located outside a building for a period not to exceed five (5) days for each vehicle, provided that the owners are awaiting the repair of the motor vehicle. - F. The exterior display and parking of equipment or vehicles for rent or sale shall be permitted, provided that the area devoted to this purpose is in addition to the minimum lot size required for a service station, the area devoted to this purpose does not exceed twenty (20%) percent of the total area of the entire site, the maximum sign area for a service station is not exceeded and the location of the equipment or vehicles being rented or sold does not interfere with the required off-street parking requirements for the service station and does not interfere with the on-lot traffic circulation indicated on the approved land development plan. - G. The storage and disposal of solid waste and recyclable materials, including used or discarded motor vehicle parts or equipment, and fluids, shall comply with all applicable Federal, State, and local requirements. - H. Outdoor solid waste and recyclable storage areas shall be screened in accordance with Section 1347.07.
+- A. All storage areas, pits, lifts and working areas shall be within a building.
+All lubrication, repair, painting, or similar activities shall be performed in an enclosed building, and no dismantled parts shall be placed outside. - B. No junked motor vehicle or part thereof or no unregistered motor vehicle shall be permitted outside an enclosed service station, except that not more than six (6) motor vehicles may be located outside a building for a period not to exceed five (5) days for each vehicle, provided that the owners are awaiting the repair of the motor vehicle. - C. The exterior display and parking of equipment or vehicles for rent or sale shall be permitted, provided that the area devoted to this purpose is in addition to the minimum lot size required for a service station, the area devoted to this purpose does not exceed twenty (20%) percent of the total area of the entire site, the maximum sign area for a service station is not exceeded

+- and the location of the equipment or vehicles being rented or sold does not interfere with the required off-street parking requirements for the service station and does not interfere with the on-lot traffic circulation indicated on the approved land development plan. - D. The storage and disposal of solid waste and recyclable materials, including used or discarded motor vehicle parts or equipment, and fluids, shall comply with all applicable Federal, State, and local requirements. - E. Outdoor solid waste and recyclable storage areas shall be screened in accordance with Section 1347.07.